 What Are the Negative Effects of Caffeine on the Body?

 The impact of caffeine on the body isn’t fully understood, but researchers are finding increasing risks to heavy users.
-In a study by the University of Colorado at Boulder, researchers found that long-term caffeine consumption during teen years — from ages 9 to 17 — can enhance the sensitivity of the adult brain to cocaine.
+In a study by the University of Colorado at Boulder, (published in the journal Neuropsychopharmacology by neuroscientists) University of Colorado researchers found that long-term caffeine consumption during teen years — from ages 9 to 17 — can enhance the sensitivity of the adult brain to cocaine.
 In addition, the study found that heavy use of caffeine altered the brain’s neurochemistry, enhancing the adult brain’s reaction to cocaine.

 Putting this link aside, there are other negative effects of caffeine on the body.
 They include, according to the Alcohol and Drug Foundation, the following: